ScholarlyBrightMinds/.github/profile/README.md

 ## 🌿 Why this exists

 Academic personal websites should feel clean, fast, and honest.
-Not a crumbling WordPress install.
-Not a Squarespace subscription.
-Not yet another CV on a PDF.
-Early-career researchers deserve a small piece of the web that updates itself, costs nothing to run, and stays with them even if they change institutions.
+Researchers deserve a small piece of the web that updates itself, costs nothing to run, and stays with them even if they change institutions.

-That's what we build here.
+That's what we aim to provide you with here.

-Every site in this hub shares the same visual spine we call **Lab Notebook Elevated**: refined editorial typography, subtle molecular atmosphere, a proper day/night theme, and a publications dashboard that updates itself from Google Scholar and Scopus.
+Every site in this hub shares the same visual design: refined editorial typography, subtle molecular atmosphere, a proper day/night theme, and a publications dashboard that updates itself from Google Scholar and Scopus.
 Each researcher picks their own accent colour, and that's where the family resemblance ends and their personality begins.

 <br/>